-Complete and return this form to the school office or your child's teacher only if you DO NOT want your child to participate in an aspect of the school counseling program.
+Complete and return this form to the school office or your student's teacher only if you DO NOT want your student to participate in an aspect of the school counseling program.

-A request to opt-out of counseling will become effective on the day that it is received by the school and will remain in effect throughout the student's K-12 career in VBCPS, unless the opt-out request is rescinded by his or her parent or guardian in writing.
+A request to opt-out of counseling will become effective on the day that it is received by the school and will remain in effect throughout the student's K-12 career in VBCPS, unless the opt-out request is rescinded by the adult student or the parent/legal guardian of a minor student in writing.

-I request that my child in the following: , in grade NOT participate
+participate in the following:, in grade

-☐ Opt-out academic and career
+Opt-out academic and career

-☐ Opt-out personal and s ocial
+Opt-out personal and social

-☐ Opt-out all services
+Opt-out all services

-☐ Opt-out academic
+Opt-out academic

-☐ Opt-out career
+Opt-out career

-☐ Opt-out academic and personal/social
+Opt-out academic and personal/social

-☐ Opt-out career and pers sonal/social
+Opt-out career and personal/social

-I understand that parental pern to maintain order, discipline, or child excused from academic or and graduation requirements ar r a productive learning en career guidance, I shall h vironment.
-I understand that, in opting to have my
+neede to hav erstand that parental permission is not required for counseling and/or d to maintain order, discipline, or a productive learning environment. e myself or my student excused from academic or career guidance, I sure that all academic and graduation requirements are fulfilled.
+I understand that, in opting

-Signature of parent/guardian o adult student: Date
+Signat ure of parent/legal guardian or adult student: Date

-Student's name (please print):
+Stude nt's name (please print):

-Student's school (please print):
+Studer nt's school (please print):